 • Psychoeducation around grief, trauma and how children and teenagers may react.

 Not at all.
-Some families come after years of therapy, others are new to this kind of work.
-We’ll meet you wherever you are — with compassion and clarity.
+Some people come after years of therapy, others are new to this kind of work.
+We’ll meet you wherever you are – with compassion and clarity.
 We will

-Our intensives are held in a peaceful, private therapeutic space, designed to feel safe, calm, and comfortable which we will discuss on our planning call.
-Your family will stay in self-catered accommodation Friday to Sunday for 3 nights.
+Our intensives are held in peaceful, private therapeutic spaces across the UK or online, designed to feel safe, calm, and comfortable which we will discuss on our planning call.

-3. Following this, if we decide this is the best thing for you and your family, we will plan the weekend.
-You will need to complete numerous forms which are a very important part of preparing for our weekend together.
+Following this, if we decide this is the best thing for you or your family, we will plan the sessions.